LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

    ]).

 In this pattern, keys should be atoms and values should be ground terms.
-The following keys are pre-defined and may be processed specially by
+The following keys are predefined and may be processed specially by
 Logtalk:

 ``comment``
    Comment describing entity purpose (an atom).
 ``author``
-   Entity author(s) (an atom or a compound term ``{entity}`` where ``entity`` is the name of a XML entity defined in the ``custom.ent`` file).
+   Entity author(s) (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity defined in the ``custom.ent`` file).
 ``version``
    Version number (a number).